|

 Zenith 908 (1935)

-The Zenith 908 is a very rare radio, this gorgeous example being only the second one we have had for sale in years!
+The Zenith 908 is a very rare radio.
 Manufactured late in 1934 for the 1935 model year, it didn't even make an appearance till February of 1935.
 Slow sales doomed it for a very short run, and Zenith halted production shortly after its debut.
+So, finding this sought after radio in restored condition doesn't happen very often.
 The 908 is a six-tube, three-band (SB,SWx2) radio.
 The 1935 radios were great playing sets.
 We replaced all of the capacitors with new equivalents.
 The resistors and tubes have been checked and replaced where needed.
 We installed a new power cord, audio input cable and a safety fuse.
 It has excellent sensitivity across the dial with plenty of volume through the 8-inch speaker.
-Gary meticulously refinished the walnut cabinet with gorgeous burl walnut veneer on the front.
+Gary meticulously refinished the walnut cabinet with gorgeous Burl Walnut veneer on the front.
 He applied several coats of lacquer and hand-polished to a "piano" finish.
-The radio has the correct knobs (without the "Z"), reproduction grille cloth, chassis, dial scale and speaker.
+The radio has the correct knobs (without the "Z"), the original chassis, dial scale and speaker.
+Gary installed a new, reproduction grille cloth.
 If you would like a rare Zenith for your collection that no one else has, then this is your radio!
 18"H x 14-1/2"W x 9-1/2"D.

 |